-When you first open Power BI service, you'll see your workspace.
-Prominently displayed will be your dashboard, which is something that differentiates Power BI service from Power BI Desktop.
+When you open Power BI service, you'll see a dashboard displayed.
+Dashboards are something that differentiates Power BI service from Power BI Desktop.

 We'll dig into these later, but first let's review some Power BI concepts.

 Or, you might want to watch this video first before reading the rest of this article.
 In the video, Will reviews the basic concepts and gives a tour of Power BI service.

 The 3 major building blocks of Power BI are: dashboards, reports, and datasets.
 You can't have dashboards or reports without data (well, you can have empty dashboards and empty reports, but they're not very useful until they have data), so let's start with datasets.